sara-nl/clouddocs/UvA-20170201/partB.markdown

 > **Food for brain:**
 >
 >* Is/are the file(s) you created on your VM (part A) there?
 >* During the previous run, the VM's disk was *non-persistent*.
-From now on, you can store data in your VM that will be written on the backing `image` even if you restart your VM.
+From now on, you can store data in your VM that will be written to the `image` even if you restart your VM.
 Try it.

 You can now shut your VM down.

 ### 2. Scale up to a multicore VM

 The HPC Cloud is offered as an Infrastructure as a Service (IaaS).
-That allows you to give your Virtual Machines (VMs) the form that you need them to have.
-In this section, you will start a _four-core_ VM, using the exact same image, the _Cursus Image_.
+That allows you to give your VMs the form that you need them to have.
+In this section, you will start a _four-core_ VM, using the exact same image, the _Course Image_.
 To scale-up your VM to use multiple cores you will be:

 * Editing your `template`.
 * Re-instantiating a VM from the modified `template`.